realsdx/litebox/README.md

 # LiteBox

-Isolated execution enviroment for executing programs.
-User can set different resource limmits on CPU, Memory, Stack Size and File size etc. After execution get a report on Resource usage by the program.
+Isolated execution environment for executing programs.
+User can set different resource limits on CPU, Memory, Stack Size and File size etc. After execution get a report on Resource usage by the program.